Perspective from Japan on whaling and whale meat, a spot of gourmet news, and monthly updates of whale meat stockpile statistics

 Nonetheless, the Netherlands notes some excuses why they have failed to handle Sea Shepherd appropriately to date.
 The international community will likely be watching closely.

-As for the meeting, Richard Black from the BBC has a piece here with comments from the Japanese representative:
+Richard Black from the BBC has a piece here with comments from the Japanese representative:

 "Of course, if it was indeed the case that zero had to be the number for proper management of the whale stock - if it was in a critical situation - then of course Japan would agree that it had to be brought down to zero," said Ms Funuyama (sic).
+"However, we do have evidence that the whale stock is sustainable if it is contained under a certain level of catch, and therefore we fail to understand why it has to be brought down to zero."

 The answer given by Japan's opponents is that its fleet ought to leave the Southern Ocean not because the current level of hunting is unsustainable, but because the area has been declared a whale sanctuary.